mohammedmuk/ecommerce-api/README.md

-# Candle eCommerce Website and API
+# eCommerce API System

 ## Overview
-This project is an eCommerce website that sells candles.
+This project is an eCommerce api that sells candles.
 It includes a Django backend for the API built with Django Rest Framework (DRF).
-The frontend utilizes HTML, CSS, and JavaScript to fetch data from the API and render it on the web pages.
 Authentication is implemented using JWT (JSON Web Tokens).

 ## Features
 - View products